 On February 19, 2015, we commenced a planned interest rate hedging program.
-We entered into eight forward-starting interest rate swap contracts during the six months ended June 30, 2015, which fix the 10-year swap rate at a weighted-average rate of approximately 2.458% per annum on notional amounts aggregating \$325.0 million.
-These interest rate swap contracts were entered into in advance of a financing with a target commencement date in September 2016 and maturity in September 2026.
+Between July 1, 2015 and November 6, 2015, we entered into forwardstarting interest rate swap contracts, including one contract entered into subsequent to September 30, 2015, which fix the 10-year swap rate on notional amounts aggregating \$225.0 million.
+We have now entered into forward-starting interest rate swap contracts which fix the 10-year swap rate at a weightedaverage rate of approximately 2.423% per annum on notional amounts aggregating \$550.0 million.
+The interest rate swap contracts were entered into in advance of a financing with a target commencement date in September 2016 and maturity in September 2026.
 We entered into the interest rate swap contracts designated and qualifying as cash flow hedges to reduce our exposure to the variability in future cash flows attributable to changes in the 10-year swap rate in contemplation of obtaining 10-year fixed-rate financing in September 2016.

-In addition, 767 Fifth Partners LLC, which is the consolidated entity (in which we have a 60% interest and owns 767 Fifth Avenue (the General Motors Building) in New York City), entered into five forward-starting interest rate swap contracts during the six months ended June 30, 2015, which fix the 10-year swap rate at a weighted-average rate of approximately 2.793% per annum on notional amounts aggregating \$150.0 million.
+In addition, between July 1, 2015 and November 6, 2015, our 767 Fifth Partners LLC consolidated entity (the entity in which we have a 60% interest and that owns 767 Fifth Avenue (the General Motors Building) in New York City) entered into forward-starting interest rate swap contracts, including one contract entered into subsequent to September 30, 2015, which fix the 10-year swap rate on notional amounts aggregating \$125.0 million.
+767 Fifth Partners LLC has now entered into forward-starting interest rate swap contracts which fix the 10-year swap rate at a weighted-average rate of approximately 2.762% per annum on notional amounts aggregating \$275.0 million.
 These interest rate swap contracts were entered into in advance of a financing with a target commencement date in June 2017 and maturity in June 2027.
-Our 767 Fifth Partners LLC consolidated entity entered into the interest rate swap contracts designated and qualifying as cash flow hedges to reduce its exposure to the variability in future cash flows attributable to changes in the 10-year fixed-rate financing in 10-year fixed-rate financing with a target commencement date in June 2017 and maturity in June 2027.
-Our 767 Fifth Partners LLC consolidated entity entered into the interest rate swap contracts designated and qualifying as cash flow hedges to reduce its exposure to the variability in future cash flows attributable to changes in the 10-year swap rate in contemplation of obtaining 10-year fixed-rate financing in June 2017 (See N
+Our 767 Fifth Partners LLC consolidated entity entered into the interest rate swap contracts designated and qualifying as cash flow hedges to reduce its exposure to the variability in future cash flows attributable to changes in the 10-year swap rate in contemplation of obtaining 10-year fixed-rate financing in June 2017 (See Notes 6 and 13 to the Consolidated Financial Statements).